Authentic Brands Group: 2010s

-In October 2013, ABG announced the purchase of Juicy Couture from Fifth & Pacific for US$195 million.
-The following month, ABG acquired the estate of Muhammad Ali, and CORE Media Group's 85% stake in Elvis Presley Enterprises (which includes the estate of Elvis Presley, likeness rights, and music publishing assets).
+In October 2013, Authentic announced the purchase of Juicy Couture from Fifth & Pacific for US$195 million.
+The following month, Authentic acquired the estate of Muhammad Ali, and CORE Media Group's 85% stake in Elvis Presley Enterprises (which includes the estate of Elvis Presley, likeness rights, and music publishing assets).

-In December 2015, basketball player Shaquille O'Neal signed with ABG to manage his likeness and marketing rights.
-In September 2016, Julius Erving also sold his name and licensing rights to ABG, and Aéropostale was purchased out of bankruptcy by a consortium that included ABG and other investors.
+In December 2015, basketball player Shaquille O'Neal signed with Authentic to manage his likeness and marketing rights.
+In September 2016, Julius Erving also sold his name and licensing rights to Authentic, and Aéropostale was purchased out of bankruptcy by a consortium that included Authentic and other investors.

-In March 2017, ABG became the controlling partner of Greg Norman's consumer products business.
+In March 2017, Authentic became the controlling partner of Greg Norman's consumer products business.

-In March 2018, ABG announced that they would acquire Nautica from VF Corporation.
-On June 10, 2018, ABG announced that it was the winning bidder for the intellectual property of Nine West Holdings.
+In March 2018, Authentic announced that they would acquire Nautica from VF Corporation.
+On June 10, 2018, Authentic announced that it was the winning bidder for the intellectual property of Nine West Holdings.
 The acquisition was completed on July 3, 2018.
-On October 10, 2018, ABG announced that it had entered into an agreement to purchase a majority stake in the intellectual property of the Camuto Group's proprietary brands in partnership with DSW Inc.
+On October 10, 2018, Authentic announced that it had entered into an agreement to purchase a majority stake in the intellectual property of the Camuto Group's proprietary brands in partnership with DSW Inc.

-In May 2019, ABG announced its acquisition of sports magazine Sports Illustrated from Meredith Corporation for US$110 million.
+In May 2019, Authentic announced its acquisition of sports magazine Sports Illustrated from Meredith Corporation for US$110 million.
 The company stated it planned to leverage its trademarks and other non-core assets in new ventures.
 Meredith will continue to publish the Sports Illustrated magazine and digital properties under license for at least two years.
 On June 18, 2019, it was announced that rights to publish the Sports Illustrated editorial operations would be licensed to The Maven under a 10-year deal, with Ross Levinsohn as CEO.
 In August 2019, BlackRock became the largest shareholder in Authentic Brands.

 In April 2019, the Kering group sold the Volcom brand to Authentic Brands Group.